Retirees Friday Alert

 By Organization Director Anna Smith

 How can you stay informed and be involved?
 It’s not as hard as you think.
 Bulletin boards are a way for us to not only communicate with our current members, but also can be utilized as an avenue to reach our non-member coworkers.

-(This article first appeared in the May-June 2015 issue of The American Postal Worker magazine.)
+(This article first appeared in the Sept-Oct 2017 issue of the American Postal Worker magazine)

 Members of the Portland Oregon Area Local attended a rally protesting Republican health care legislation on July 6.
 At rallies all over the country, people protested against the drastic bill that would leave millions uninsured with the slogan, “Kill the bill, don’t kill us.”

 08/31/2017 - Postal workers know first-hand that union jobs are good jobs.
 Unions help workers join together and bargain with their employer for better wages, benefits and working conditions.
 However, unions also stand up for the rights of workers who are not currently in a union.
 They are a rising tide that lifts all boats.

 08/21/2017 - The APWU’s national headquarters is gearing up for the upcoming 2018 Contract Campaign.

 The current Collective Bargaining Agreement (CBA), also known as a union contract, between the APWU and the USPS expires on Sept.
 20, 2018 – just a little over one year from now.
 The contract determines wages, benefits and conditions of employment.